lukaszkusgithub/RPG-game-2D-SFML/README.md

 Running the game may require additional SFML libraries

 ## MacOS
-Run the file located in the "unix executable file" folder
+Run the file located in the "unix_exe_file" folder

 $ ./game